osohq/oso/docs/content/any/reference/polar/polar-syntax.md

 }
 {{< /code >}}

-Roles are always Strings.
+Roles are always strings.
 You must declare roles in order to use them in [shorthand rules](#shorthand-rules).

 In order to use roles, you must write at least one `has_role` rule that gets user-role assignments stored in your application.
 This rule takes the following